Susanty Manuhutu

-Susanty Priscilla Adresina Manuhutu (born 7 January 1974) is an Indonesian super model, architect and engineer who was crowned Puteri Indonesia 1995, She represented Indonesia at the Miss Universe 1995 pageant and ended-up won "Miss Clairol Herbal Essences" award.
-She is the first and the only eastern Indonesian women who was crowned Puteri Indonesia, where she represented her parents hometown Maluku at Puteri Indonesia 1995.
+Susanty Priscilla Adresina Manuhutu (born 7 January 1974) is an Indonesian model, architect, engineer and beauty pageant titleholder who was crowned Puteri Indonesia 1995.
+She represented Indonesia at the Miss Universe 1995 pageant and ended up winning the "Miss Clairol Herbal Essences" award.
+She is the first and the only eastern Indonesian women who was crowned Puteri Indonesia, where she represented her parents' hometown Maluku at Puteri Indonesia 1995.

 Personal life

 Susanty was born in Jakarta, Indonesia, on 7 January 1974 to a Moluccan family background, where she also spend her childhood in Ambon, Maluku.
 She holds a bachelor's degree on architecture from Christian University of Indonesia in Jakarta, Indonesia.
 She work as a model and being the brand ambassador of Sunsilk hair shampoo and conditioner.

-On 30 December 1997, She is married to American businessman Haries Alexander Crabtree in Amankila by Aman Resorts - Bali.
-In 1999 besides being a full-time mother, she work as the professional engineering on Conoco and ConocoPhillips, now She is currently work as the Corporate Communications Manager for Chevron Corporation Indonesia, allowing her to travel around Jakarta in Indonesia, Atyrau in Kazakhstan, San Francisco and Pittsburgh in United States.
+On 30 December 1997, She is married to American businessman Haries Alexander Crabtree in Amankila by Aman Resorts, Bali.
+In 1999 besides being a full-time mother, she work as the professional engineering in Conoco and ConocoPhillips, now She is currently work as the Corporate Communications Manager for Chevron Corporation Indonesia, allowing her to travel around Jakarta in Indonesia, Atyrau in Kazakhstan, San Francisco and Pittsburgh in the United States.